 - Will you help me stay focused on the bigger picture?

 It can be easy to become obsessed with little details.
 As you look at yourself in the mirror, you concentrate only on the one, tiny imperfection that isn’t quite right.
-In these cases, it’s helpful to have a surgeon that can help you see the bigger picture.
+It’s helpful to have a surgeon that can help you see the bigger picture.
 For example, if you keep trying to get rid of that little bit of excess upper eyelid skin, you might start to look odd and unnatural.
-A good surgeon can be your best ally in knowing when to stop.
+A good surgeon can be your best ally in knowing when to stop, and when to move ahead with a procedure.

 - What happens if the surgery doesn’t go as planned or if I’m not happy with the result?
 How many surgeries have you performed that have needed to be re-done?

 Find a surgeon committed to your happiness.
 The majority of the time, facial procedures go perfectly.
 On the rare occasion that they do not, you need to know that your facial plastic surgeon is committed to honesty and to seeing it all the way through until you are happy with the face you see reflected in the mirror.
-Choose a surgeon that you trust will be there for you, providing you with the very best outcome possible.
+Choose a surgeon that you trust to be there for you and provide you with the very best outcome possible.

 - Where will the surgery take place?
-And is it an accredited facility?
+Is it an accredited facility?

 You can even visit the hospital or surgery center to make sure you’re comfortable with it ahead of time.